Share Your Passion. Get Involved!

 The ACFP Awards and Recognition Committee plays an important role in building awareness for the ACFP, its members, and the significant role the ACFP plays in the advancing family practice in Alberta.
 The ACFP Awards and Recognition Committee recognizes, celebrates, and supports family physicians, family medicine residents, and medical students in excellence in leadership, education, advocacy, and research.
 The Committee helps to promote the ACFP Awards Program and plays a strong role in scanning viable candidates for provincial and national awards and recognition.
 We are recruiting to the following position:

 How to Apply

+Should you have any questions, please contact the ACFP office by telephone at 780-488-2395 or by email at email@example.com.
 Applications should be emailed to firstname.lastname@example.org and include a letter of interest (250 words max) along with a summary of your experience or a copy of your CV.

 The Alberta College of Family Physicians (ACFP) is a Chapter of the College of Family Physicians of Canada.
 Incorporated as a Society in 1997, the ACFP is governed by a set of bylaws.
 The ACFP Governance Advisory Committee reviews the bylaws periodically and makes recommendations for amendment to the ACFP Board of Directors.
 Upon ACFP Board approval, the proposed amendments are presented to the CFPC Board of Directors for their approval.
 Final approval is obtained by the passing of a special resolution by the ACFP Members at the Annual Meeting of Members as described in Article 11 of the ACFP Bylaws.